UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

 # Compute Resources

-??? danger "Do not run computations on the login nodes."
+!!! danger "Do not run computations on the login nodes."
-    The compute resources described on this page are designed for handling computationally intensive tasks.
-See [Running Jobs](../../running_jobs/overview/) for detailed instructions.
+    The compute resources described on this page are designed for handling computationally intensive tasks, but the login nodes are not.

+???+ link "You may also be interested in these pages:"

+    - [Standard Practices](../../policies/standard_practices/) - important policies, recommendations, and helpful tips
+    - [Running Jobs](../../running_jobs/overview/) - how to run your work on the HPC
+    - [Frequently Asked Questions](../../support_and_training/faqs/) - solutions to common issues

 ## Compute Resources Available by Cluster